Hydra-Bolt/EternusBank/README.md

 - [Python](https://www.python.org/) - Programming language used for the backend.
 - [Qt](https://www.qt.io/) - GUI framework for developing the user interface.
-- [SQLite](https://www.sqlite.org/) - Database system for data storage.
+- [Hakoniwa](https://github.com/Hydra-Bolt/Hakoniwa) - Database system for data storage.
-- [OpenAI](https://openai.com/) - Framework used for AI-driven features and assistant integration.

 We extend our gratitude to the creators and maintainers of these technologies for their contributions.